note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 #### _Side note_
 _Actually, the type of Column and Row is `2 | 1 | 3`._
 _When you define a union like `type A = 1 | 2 ` the type will become `A = 2 | 1` which on the typelevel is equivalent, however, in this application, we very much care about traversal order and numbers being in order so we need to do some extra tricks sometimes to combat this._
-_Maybe Typescript makes no guarantees on the order of union members, so by scrambling them on purpose it hinders people from depending on something that is not part of the spec._
+_Maybe TypeScript makes no guarantees on the order of union members, so by scrambling them on purpose it hinders people from depending on something that is not part of the spec._